It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Essential Oils for Skin Inflammation and Acne

-Some of the most common mechanisms of protecting yourself against emotional pain Include:
+Some of the most common mechanisms of protecting yourself against emotional pain include:

-- Projection: Attributing your own feelings, traits, or motivations to others.
-For example, projecting your anger onto someone else or blaming another person for your own flaws.
+- Projection: Attributing your feelings, traits, or motivations to others.
+For example, projecting anger onto someone else or blaming another person for your flaws.
 Projection works by allowing the expression of the desire or impulse, but in a way that the conscious mind does not directly recognize, therefore reducing anxiety.

 - Repression: Acts to keep difficult thoughts or unpleasant information from entering into conscious awareness.
 Instead of facing potentially upsetting thoughts and painful memories or taking accountability for your behavior or actions, you may choose to hide them in hopes of forgetting them entirely.
 However, these memories don’t just disappear; they continue to influence our behavior.
 For example, a person who has repressed memories of abuse suffered as a child may later have difficulty forming relationships.